BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 }
 ```

 The component really doesn't do much right?!
 The css import does most of the heavy lifting, but even then it's not much - primarily setting `flex` properties, widths, and heights.
-It's not until this component is composed into Pages that the good times start rolling 🥳 as each of those props (`header`/`sidebar`/`content`) will be an individual component that we can count on to be placed on screen exactly as intended 🤓
+It's not until this component is composed into Pages that the good times start rolling 🥳 as each of those props (`header`/`sidebar`/`content`) will be an individual component that we can count on to be placed on screen exactly as intended. 🤓

 ![Screenshot.](/public/images/blog/tech/atomic-design-for-developers/template-example.png)
 *A template, highlighting the Header, Sidebar, and Content*